WojciechMatuszewski/programming-notes/aws-stuff.md

 * a good example for this would be **S3_INTEGRATION** while using **Oracle on RDS**.

+#### Cross region failover

+- do not mistake this with Multi-AZ failover

+* use CloudWatch alarm which will trigger lambda which updates R53, multi-region read replica will be promoted.

 ### Aurora

 - **SQL and PostgreSQ** compatible